How to install Windows 10 on your Mac using Boot Camp

 To start, we need to grab a Windows 10 ISO file from the Microsoft website.
 You can download it straight to your internal hard drive.

-- Navigate to the Microsoft Windows 10 ISO download page.
+- Navigate to the Microsoft Windows 10 ISO download page (opens in new tab).

 - Click the dropdown menu below Select edition.

-Click Windows 10 in the Windows 10 Anniversary Update section.
+- Click Windows 10 (multi-edition ISO) in the Windows 10 section.
 You can download the Creators Update through Windows once it is installed.

 - Click Confirm.